Dans-labs/dariah/docs/Components.md

 The component has two render modes: read-only view and edit-view.
 When a user has edited the form, he can switch to the read only view to see the result.
-In readonly view, markdown fields are rendered as formatted text, and tags in select controls do not open the choice when you click on it.
+In read-only view, markdown fields are rendered as formatted text, and tags in select controls do not open the choice when you click on it.
 Instead such a click takes to an item view of that value in its own table.